yvf/rust-ldap3/LDAP-primer.md

 A __distinguished name__ (DN) is a sequence of components describing the path through the logical tree from its root to the entry itself.
-In the LDIF value representation, the components are comma-separated and written left-to-right from the leaf to the root.
+In the LDIF value representation, the components are comma-separated and written left-to-right from the entry to the root.
 (In the above DN, the component closest to the root is "dc=com".)
 Each component is called a __relative distinguished name__ (RDN), and (in the simplest case, covered here) consists of a single attribute name and a value.
 The attribute and the value of the leftmost RDN, which names